Neck pain that

 Common questions about neck pain treatment.

 Yes.
-The muscles treated in the cervical region — the upper trapezius, levator scapulae, SCM, suboccipitals, and scalenes — are accessed with precise anatomical knowledge.
-Needle depth, angle, and insertion points are determined by the specific muscle and the patient’s anatomy.
-At Acunatomy, every cervical treatment follows strict clinical protocols developed over 21 years of practice.
+The muscles in the neck region, across your upper shoulders, side and back of the neck, and base of the skull, require exact knowledge of anatomy, needle depth, and angle of application.
+Insertion points are determined by the specific muscle and the patient’s anatomy.
+At Acunatomy, every neck treatment follows strict clinical protocols developed over 21 years of practice.

 They’re usually the same problem.
-Trigger points in the upper trapezius, SCM, and suboccipital muscles are among the most common referral sources for tension headaches and cervicogenic headaches.
+Trigger points in the muscles across the upper shoulders, side and back of the neck, and base of the skull are among the most common sources for tension headaches and cervicogenic headaches (headaches that originate in the neck).
 When we treat the neck, the headache pattern often resolves alongside it.
-If the headache has its own independent pattern, we address that layer too — but in most cases, clearing the cervical dysfunction clears both.
+If the headache has its own independent pattern, we address that layer too, but in most cases, treating the neck typically resolves both.

 A typical treatment timeline.